Oaklyn Oral Surgeons

 - Come to surgery with a friend or relative who can stay during the procedure and drive home afterward.
 People who have received anesthesia should not drive for at least a day following the procedure.

 - Wear loose-fitting clothes for surgery appointments.
 Patients should be able to roll up their sleeves past the elbow.

 - Remove contact lenses, jewelry, and dentures before surgery.

 Oaklyn Oral Surgeons at Lanzi Burke Oral & Maxillofacial Surgeons Offer a Variety of Surgical Treatments

 If you need oral surgery, reach out to the Oaklyn oral surgeons at Lanzi Burke Oral & Maxillofacial Surgeons.
 Our team offers procedures to address a variety of issues with the mouth.
 We can correct your problem and have you smiling brightly again.
-Call us today at 856-582-4222 or contact us online to make an appointment or schedule a free consultation.
+Call us today at 856-582-4222 or contact us online to make an appointment or schedule a consultation.
 With offices in Washington Township, Haddonfield, and Woolwich Township, New Jersey, we are dedicated to helping patients throughout South Jersey.

 15 E Euclid Avenue

 Haddonfield, NJ 08033

 - Virtua, Jefferson and South Jersey Surgical Center Surgical Scheduler